Kong/docs.konghq.com/app/konnect/dev-portal/applications/manage-app-connections.md

 no_version: true
 ---

-Revoke, reinstate, or delete an application's connection to a Service.
-When a developer [registers a request](/konnect/dev-portal/applications/dev-reg-app-service) to access a Service for an application, and the request is approved either [automatically](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps) or by a {{site.konnect_short_name}} admin, it creates an application connection between the developer, their applications, and the associated Service Versions.
+In Konnect Cloud you can Revoke, reinstate, or delete an application's connection to a Service.
+When a developer [registers a request](/konnect/dev-portal/applications/dev-reg-app-service) to access a Service for an application, and the request is approved, it creates an application connection between the developer, their applications, and the associated Service Versions.

 <!---When the state of the application changes, an email is sent to the developer to notify